DevFactoryCH/imagecache/README.md

 {!!
 Imagecache::get('uploads/images/sunset.jpg', 'teaser')->img !!}
 ```

+If you set the `use_placeholders` variable to `TRUE` in the `imagecache.config.php` file, and your image doesn't exist or doesn't generate a cached version.
+Where you would normally receive an array with empty values, you can get a placeholder image matching the preset that you requested.
+This is very useful during developement when you might not have images for all your content.

 ### get_original($filename, $args = NULL)

 If you don't want to apply any preset to the image, but still want to use the call to generate the `<img>` tag, accepts same parameters and works the same way as `get()`, just without `$preset`